tliptrot/data_sci/README.md

-# Data Science Portfolio
+# Portfolio, Data Analysis, Data Engineering, Spatial Analysis and Policy Research
-A portfolio of data science projects I created to grow my coding skills in R and Python.
+A portfolio of projects I created to grow my coding skills in R, Python, ArcMap and Powerpoint.
 While I address several different topics, my projects cluster around  focuses on international development and humanitarian data and the politics of fragile states.

 I hope you enjoy exploring the data alongside me.